Teen weight loss: Healthy habits count

 To help get your teen moving:

 - Emphasize activity, not exercise.
 Your teenager's activity doesn't have to be a structured exercise program — the object is just to get him or her moving.
-Free-play activities — such as skateboarding, jumping rope or dancing — can be great for burning calories and improving fitness.
+Skateboarding, jumping rope or dancing can be great for burning calories and improving fitness.

 - Find activities your teenager likes.
-For instance, if your teenager is artistically inclined, go on a hike to collect leaves for a collage.
+If your teenager is artistically inclined, go on a hike to collect leaves for a collage.
 If he or she likes a physical challenge, try a climbing wall.
 Is your teenager into reading?
 Walk or bike to the neighborhood library for a book.

 - If you want an active teenager, be active yourself.
 Find fun activities that the whole family can do together.
 Never make exercise seem like a punishment or a chore.
 Let each family member take a turn choosing the activity of the day or week.
 Consider batting practice, bowling or swimming.
 What matters is that you're doing something active.